AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

 |Billable item|Description|
 |-------------|-----------|
 |Public traffic|Public traffic is divided into read traffic and write traffic.
 The maximum read traffic and the maximum write traffic provided by Message Queue for Apache Kafka are the same.
 Select a bandwidth based on your peak read or write traffic, whichever is higher.
 This billable item applies only to instances of the Internet and VPC type.|
 |Traffic specification|-   The traffic specification refers to all the traffic consumed by your elastic network interfaces \(ENIs\), including business traffic and in-cluster replication traffic.
 Business traffic is the actual messaging traffic of your business.
-In-cluster replication traffic includes the traffic generated when the data in your Message Queue for Apache Kafka cluster is backed up several times.
-After backup, the cluster has a total of three replicas by default.
+In-cluster replication traffic includes the traffic generated when the data in your Message Queue for Apache Kafka cluster is backed up multiple times.
+By default, the cluster has a total of three replicas after backup.
 -   Business traffic is divided into read traffic and write traffic.
-The ratio of maximum read traffic to maximum write traffic is 1:1 for the High Write edition and is 5:1 for the High Read edition.
+The ratio of maximum read traffic to maximum write traffic is 1:1 for the Professional Edition \(High Write\) and is 5:1 for the Professional Edition \(High Read\).
 Select an ENI traffic specification based on your peak read or write traffic, whichever is higher.
-For business stability, a margin is purchased for buffering.
+To ensure business stability, we recommend that you purchase a margin for buffering.
 The margin is about 30% of your peak read or write traffic, whichever is higher. |
-|Disk capacity|-   Due to performance and storage space considerations, the minimum disk capacity varies based on the traffic specification.
+|Disk capacity|-   In consideration of performance and storage space, the minimum disk capacity varies based on the traffic specification.
 -   Message Queue for Apache Kafka supports ultra disks and solid-state drives \(SSDs\).
 We recommend that you use SSDs.
 -   The price of a disk varies with the disk type.
 -   Exercise caution when you select a disk type, because the disk type cannot be changed after the order is placed.